zoanana990/khienhOS/doc/protected_mode.md

 - If you request to have 50 bytes, there are 4096 bytes for you

 ### Entry table
-- Composes of an array of 1 byte values that represent an entry in our heap data pool
+- Composes of an array of 1 byte values that represent an block_entry in our heap data pool
-- Array size is calculated by taking the heap data pool size and dividing it by our block size of 4096 bytes. we are left with the total number of entries we need in our array
+- Array size is calculated by taking the heap data pool size and dividing it by our block size of 4096 bytes. we are left with the total_entry_count number of entries we need in our array

-> we want a 100MB heap then the math is 100MB/4096 = 25600 bytes in our entry table
+> we want a 100MB heap then the math is 100MB/4096 = 25600 bytes in our block_entry table
-> if our heap data pool is at address `0x1000000` then entry zero in our table will represent address `0x1000000`
+> if our heap data pool is at address `0x1000000` then block_entry zero in our table will represent address `0x1000000`
-> Entry one will represent address `0x1001000`, and entry two will represent `0x1002000`
+> Entry one will represent address `0x1001000`, and block_entry two will represent `0x1002000`

 #### Entry structure
 | HAS_N | IS_FIRST | 0   | 0   | ET_3   | ET_2   | ET_1   | ET_0 |
 |-------|----------|-----|-----|--------|--------|--------|------|

 Where
-- HAS_N: set if the entry to the right of us is part of our allocation
+- HAS_N: set if the block_entry to the right of us is part of our allocation
-- IS_FIRST: set if there is the first entry of our allocation
+- IS_FIRST: set if there is the first block_entry of our allocation
-> Each entry byte describes 4096 bytes of data in the heap data pool
+> Each block_entry byte describes 4096 bytes of data in the heap data pool

 Entry types:
-- HEAP_BLOCK_TABLE_ENTRY_TAKEN : The entry is taken and the address cannot be used
+- HEAP_BLOCK_TABLE_ENTRY_TAKEN : The block_entry is taken and the address cannot be used
-- HEAP_BLOCK_TABLE_ENTRY_FREE  : The entry is free and may be used
+- HEAP_BLOCK_TABLE_ENTRY_FREE  : The block_entry is free and may be used

 Data pool:
 - Simply a raw flat array of thousands or millions of bytes that our heap implementation can give to people who need memory